kazewong/JaxNRSur/README.md

 )
 ```

+## Tutorial notebooks

+Considering this package to be fairly lightweight, we think the combination of docstrings and notebook should suffice as documentations.
+You can find some examples for using the package in the `example` directory.
+Please open an issue (or better, a PR!) if you think there are extra use cases that could benefit from more documentation.

 ## Benchmark

 <!-- Add a notebook on google colab to show the benchmark. -->

-This is a benchmarking notebook hosted on Google Colab for people who want to try
+This is a benchmarking notebook hosted on Google Colab for people who want to try using `JaxNRSur` with a GPU.
+Note that the performance of the waveform on Colab depends on the provisioning of the machine, which is out of our control.
+In general, if you get a T4 GPU on colab, the run time should be somewhere around 60ms for 100 evaluation as parameterized and shown on the notebook.

 <a href="https://colab.research.google.com/drive/1A12tzSPdFBL_jzWYLfll4yB1H2iWRtoi?usp=sharing">
 <img alt="Static Badge" src="https://img.shields.io/badge/Colab-benchmark-orange?style=for-the-badge&logo=googlecolab">